 This is an alternate way of managing users and permissions of your SSO-enabled organization.
-This feature allows you to map your IdP roles to Contentstack roles while configuring SSO for your organization.
-Learn more about IdP Role Mapping.
+IdP Role Mapping allows you to map your IdP roles to Contentstack roles while configuring SSO for your organization.

 - You can assign a role under Users > Roles.
 OneLogin will automatically retrieve the list of potential user roles that are currently in your OneLogin account.

 - You will be allowed to assign a role name.
-Provide a role name and click on the check (✓) icon (following screenshot).
+Provide a role name and click on the check (✓) icon.